 The time and place of one’s birth are a random lottery.
 Some generations and nationalities have been far luckier than others and a shift of one decade can significantly impact one’s outlook on life.
 Which brings us back to the original question: How lucky is a US baby born today?

 Buffett’s statement may prove accurate in relative terms.
 The US faces many challenges in the next few decades but they seem more manageable than the challenges faced by other nations.
 But what about comparing today’s baby to babies of previous generations?
 Is he luckier or less lucky?
 Difficult to say because the future is unknowable.
 What is certain is that generational luck is real and there will be some future generations that are far luckier and others far less lucky than the one born today.

 Among the challenges faced by the current generation are the declining growth of the US population and a rising dependency ratio for the next few decades.
 These demographic factors made for steady economic tailwinds for Buffett’s generation but they will turn into important headwinds for current generations.
 See related readings below.

 In the examples above, the unlucky child of 1899 was born during the Gilded Age and the lucky child of 1935 was born during the Great Depression.
-It is tempting to see an inverse relation here, but we must resist doing so because a shift of a few years can have a large impact on one’s life story.
-Still, a key conclusion is that being born, like Stefan Zweig, in a prosperous place at a prosperous time is no guarantee of a wonderful future existence.
+Those with a sense of irony may see an inverse relation but there is no real relation.
+Nonetheless, a key conclusion is that being born, like Stefan Zweig, in a prosperous place at a prosperous time is no guarantee of a wonderful future existence.
 Conversely, being born in desperate times does not consign one to a life of unending trials.